Writing Your Book: Five Common Fears

 Do not fear your story will not impact others.
 Rather, fear the person you may never get to be if you don’t tell your story at all.

-Fear #3: Telling my personal story might change the way others view me.
+Fear #3: Writing and publishing my book might change the way others view me.

-One of the greatest vulnerabilities is telling your personal story to an audience, because it is letting others know parts of yourself that maybe you have kept hidden.
+One of the greatest vulnerabilities is telling the behind-the-scenes story of your life, brand, or business to a larger audience, because it means letting others know parts of yourself that maybe you have kept hidden.
 Failures, dreams, doubts, victories, and setbacks.
 Some of these moments we don’t even like to look at ourselves, much less invite others to do so, too!

 Because being vulnerable in storytelling means being authentically you.
 And sometimes that means uncovering parts of yourself that you may not have known before.
-This kind of vulnerability paralyzes many authors from ever writing their book.
+This kind of vulnerability paralyzes many authors, and keeps them from ever writing their book.
 They are trapped in thoughts like, What if a friend or relative reads my story, and they don’t recognize the person in between the pages?
 Will they think I am not who they thought I was?

-RTC executive editor and author Gen Georget (whose book Solace was voted Ottawa’s favourite book of the year) puts it this way: “I am nervous about what people are going to think, and I am nervous about putting that very authentic part of myself out there and possibly having people prefer who I was before.
+Author Gen Georget puts it this way: “I am nervous about what people are going to think, and I am nervous about putting that very authentic part of myself out there and possibly having people prefer who I was before.
 I think it is pretty human to have that fear, but that is the lesson that I have been going through—I am realizing that I have to be okay, regardless of what they feel . . . [because writing this book] feels a lot more like me.”

-When an author worries so much about what someone might think, they can leave out authentic parts of themselves and their personal story.
-Without this vulnerability, something is often missing in the book—its heart.
+When an author worries so much about what someone might think, they can leave out authentic, compelling parts of themselves and their story.
+Whether your book is about your personal or business life—or both—you need to appear authentically in its pages.
+Without vulnerability, something will be missing from your book—its heart.

-Be brave in telling your personal story.
+Be brave in telling all of the parts of your story.
 Most of the time, you’ll find that being vulnerable doesn’t push people away but rather connects you on a deeper level.
 Your personal experiences make for a unique and authentic story that cannot be replicated.

 If you are going to be vulnerable, you need a safe space to do it.
 A place that honors your story and guides you through the process.
 When writing your book, you don’t have to feel alone or overlooked.
 Discover all the ways RTC has to support you in writing your book.